-Ammerman / AUTO-AAS (369) Hegis Code - 5306
+Ammerman / AUTO-AAS Hegis Code - 5306

-The Automotive Service Specialist Program is designed to prepare automotive technicians for responsible positions in either General Motors Dealerships for the GM ASEP program or in independent shops for the ATAC program.
-The ASEP Automotive Program is certified by the National Automotive Technical Education Foundation (NATEF).
+The Automotive Service Specialist Program's four options are designed to prepare automotive technicians for responsible positions in either General Motors Dealerships or AC Delco repair centers for the GM ASEP program, Toyota or Lexus dealerships for the Toyota T-TEN Program, Honda or Acura dealerships for the Honda PACT Program, and all other manufacture's dealerships or independent shops for the ATAC program.
+The ASEP, T-TEN, PACT and ATAC Automotive Programs are certified by the National Automotive Technical Education Foundation (NATEF).